 X.3 How to support In-band Information Exposure.

 Whether and how to expose information in-band between application endpoints and 6G network in an operator-controlled manner.

-Whether and how the exposure/reporting path of an exposed capability can be optimized (e.g. in-band or not in-band).
+Whether and how the exposure/reporting path of an exposed capability can be optimized (e.g. in-band).